 “You did well returning the scarab,” he stated.

 The man rubbed a calloused hand over his hairless head, his red eyes boring into me.
 “The Founder’s Stake was my first master’s weapon.
 He stole magic from the very center of the world, the knowledge of life and death itself, and trapped it inside the wood.
 With the Founder’s Stake in his hand, my master was able to conquer city after city, laying waste to their populations and bringing forth armies of the undead to serve as his slaves.”

 Death, destruction, eternal servitude—I could only imagine what kind of spells the Stake would unlock.
 Of course, Xollmomath wouldn’t be able to tell me in explicit terms, but the way he described it was clear enough.
 I also got the idea that the Founder’s Stake allowed the wielder to make new necromancers as well.
 That could certainly be useful.
 I’d never heard of player characters in Wonder becoming class trainers before.
 Being able to bestow classes on more players would give me a monumental advantage.

 “Alright, so how do we reforge it or put it back together?”
 I asked.
 The ancient item was almost entirely wood, so I wasn’t sure if Geirr would be able to figure it out or not.

-Xollmomath shook his head, his black eyes cast down.
+Xollmomath shook his head, his dark eyes cast down.
 “Reassembling the Founder’s Stake will be an easy task.
 All that is required is for the fragments to be near enough to each other, and the powerful magic within will bind itself, becoming whole once more.
-But it is not so easy, master Ben.”
+But it is not so easy, Defender of the Necropolis.”